SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 Note: in future the JAR file should be replaced by a containerized version of Scribe.

-To run specific test cases for the wallet backend, you need to export an enviroment variable for this:
+To run specific test cases for the wallet backend, you need to export an environment variable for this:

 ```bash
 export TEST_WALLET_VIEWS_ARGS="-Dtest=IntegrationTest#yourTestMethod"